 This video will show you how to keep score.

-“Score” is a variable.
+Score is a variable.

-Variables in computer science store information that can change.
+Variables in computer science store information

 In this case, the variable is the score that

 Start by clicking on the blue star.

-Give the variable a name that makes sense, like “score.”
+Give the variable a name that makes sense, like score.

 so you and your friend can see the score

-To change the score, use the “change by” block.
+To change the score, use the change by block.